 In the footprints of the old Twin Towers are now two square, below-ground reflecting pools, each nearly an acre, fed from all sides by waterfalls that begin just above ground.

-Ten years on from the day the 9/11 terrorist attacks changed so much for so many people, the world's leaders and millions of citizens are pausing to reflect.
+The 9/11 terrorist attacks changed so much for so many people, the world's leaders and millions of citizens are pausing to reflect.

 HISTORY of NEW YORK